Hythe LTC Club Rules

 - Junior court block bookings shall be agreed between the Management Committee and the Club Coach and pre-booked using the on-line booking system.

-- In the interest of safety, dogs and small children are not allowed within the court area during play, unless under adult supervision.
+- In the interest of safety, small children & dogs are not allowed within the court area, unless under adult supervision.

 Admission of Members